mylesEdwards/projects/Shar-Min---Notification-System-feature-notification-system/README.md

 *   **[Database Schema](docs/database_schema.md)**: Breakdown of the User and Record tables.
 *   **[Frontend Guide](docs/frontend_guide.md)**: Component structure and routing.
 *   **[API Reference](docs/api_reference.md)**: List of all backend endpoints.

+*   My Contributions
+As the backend and database engineer for this project, I engineered the core data processing, logic layers, and automated health monitoring components.
+Specifically, I contributed to and implemented the following files: server/NotificationSystem.py: Developed the complete automated notification pipeline and epidemiological analytics engine.
+This script interfaces with the database, executes advanced SQL queries with de-duplication subqueries (MAX(id)), evaluates patient vitals against clinical thresholds (HbA1c and BMI), and generates targeted alerts for individual patients and public health officials. server/database_schema.py (or main server database initialization): Designed and structured the relational SQLite database architecture, establishing the schema for the users and records tables to handle longitudinal patient tracking. server/MockData.py: Built the mock data generator script capable of instantiating randomized clinical populations and session histories across multiple regions to rigorously test backend logic and reporting pipelines.